 Q. My job duties require me to work with students.
 Can I claim any hours towards my CCP?

 A. Yes, College members who participate in the act of precepting may use a maximum of five hours towards a CCP cycle.

 Q. Can peer review be used for hours towards my CCP?

-A. College members may count up to maximum of 4 hours time spent on peer reviewing cases.
+A. College members may count up to maximum of four hours’ time spent on peer reviewing cases.